jeffellis/grails-yammer-metrics/README.md

 @Metered
-This annotation can be added to any method you wish to be metered.  @Metered uses sensible defaults to create an instance of com.yammer.metrics.core.Meter and the associated code to update it from within your method body.
+This annotation can be added to any method you wish to be metered.  @Metered uses sensible defaults to create an instance of com.codahale.metrics.core.Meter and the associated code to update it from within your method body.

 Before